andres-lowrie/lang/docs/content/docs/basics/types.md

 foo:list:list:maybe:structue = [[{},{},{}], [{},{},{}],...]
 ```

-the type definition is gnarly af, so we can make an alias instead to keep the
+the type definition is gnarly af, so we can make aliases instead to keep the
 line easy to read

 ```